stephenmoloney/ks/ks3/ks3.md

 The objective here is to incorporate a python flask server and let our frontend make API calls to it.

+Also, another objective is to clone the repository from git and use a mounted volume as the src for the frontend code.

 1. navigate to ks3

 ```shell